-City's Ryan Bowman makes club debut
+City's Ryan Bowman makes club debut in goalless draw

 City manager Matt Taylor made one change to the side that beat Swindon Town on New Years Day.
 Lee Holmes returned to the starting eleven following a short spell out with injury.